-75% of rental owners or management companies who participated in the 2017 Nebraska Investment Finance Authority survey stated that there was either 'No Need' or 'Low Need' for new singlefamily units and 74% for new apartment units.
-Additionally, 67% noted a need (i.e., those who selected 'Moderate Need', 'High Need', or Extreme Need') for renovation of existing structures.
+75% of rental owners or management companies who participated in the 2017 Nebraska Investment Finance Authority survey stated that there was either 'No Need' or 'Low Need' for new single family units and 74% for new apartment units.
+Additionally, 67% noted a need (i.e. those who selected 'Moderate Need', 'High Need', or Extreme Need') for renovation of existing structures.

-The data point is no longer being produced; however, because much of the document relies on 2017 CHAS data.
-We chose to retain this data point for this plan period.
+The data point is no longer being produced; however, because much of the document relies on 2017 CHAS data, in addition to the pause of many normal facets of life we chose to retain this data point for this plan period.